-those early years, I gained several skills that helped me a great deal as time went by.
+In those early years, I gained several skills that helped me a great deal as time went by.
 The first of these was that I learned how to read people.
-If a client came in and had never climbed a mountain before, I needed to figure out how difficult and high a mountain th person could successfully climb while still a challeng.
-A person’s level of fitness was usually fairly easy to determine, but I also had to perseverance, level of fear and ability to trust me as their guide.
-I was responsible for getting people safely up and down a mountain.
-If people listened to me and did what I said, I could get firsttime climbers up and down some difficult mountainsowever if they wanted to tell me how to do my job and I could them do something , we get far. en who were used to being in charge found it difficult to release control.
+If a client came in and had never climbed a mountain before, I needed to quickly figure out how difficult and high a mountain that person could successfully climb while still posing a challenge.
+A person’s level of fitness was usually fairly easy to determine, but I also had to assess their perseverance, level of fear and ability to trust me as their guide.
+I was, after all, responsible for getting people safely up and down a mountain.
+If people listened to me and did what I said, I could get first-time climbers up and down some fairly difficult mountains; however, if they wanted to tell me how to do my job and I could expect them to do something sudden and unsafe, we wouldn’t get very far.
+I found that men who were used to being in charge found it difficult to release control.
 Also, a man with a bruised ego could be a very dangerous thing.
 At times, I had to use some creative tactics to keep people safe.

-ne summer in the late I guid a regular client and his inexperienced friend Dr. M. was a well-known professor from New York City who hired me for the first two weeks in August for six years.
-He said to me once, “I come to you because of your philosophy”
+One summer in the late 1950s, I guided a regular client, Dr. M., and his inexperienced friend.
+Dr. M. was a well-known professor from New York City who hired me for the first two weeks in August annually for six years.
+He said to me once, “I come to you because of your philosophy.”

-I said, “What philosophy do I have?
-I not the one who has studied the great philosophers.”
+Curious, I said, “What philosophy do I have?
+I’m not the one who has studied the great philosophers.”

 “Never the less,” he said, “I come here because of your philosophy.”

-Every year he brought somebody with himOne year his wife came and being kind of a sly guy he would always have her carry a heavier load than h.
-He talked her into it and she seemed totally satisfied that this was the way things should be
+Every year he brought somebody with him.
+One year his wife came, and being kind of a sly guy he would always have her carry a heavier load than he did.
+He talked her into it and she seemed totally satisfied that this was the way things should be.

 Another year, he brought a football hero.
-Well over six feet tall, with big shoulders and narrow hips, he was a goodlooking guy, but loud. e went off to the Fryatt Valley for a few days to climb some of the mountains there.
-Hans Schwartz, a mountaineer who later took over my guiding business, and I had built a tentframe th beautiful .
-Years later we helped build a hut in the same spot, which still stands.
+Well over six feet tall, with big shoulders and narrow hips, he was a good-looking guy, but loud.
+Nonetheless, we went off to the Fryatt Valley for a few days to climb some of the mountains there.
+Hans Schwartz, a mountaineer who later took over my guiding business, and I had built a tent-frame as a place to stay when we visited that beautiful valley.
+Years later we helped build a hut in the same spot, which still stands today.
 My two clients and I had a lot of gear, so I brought along my horse, Bubbles, to help pack some of the stuff.

-The first day, the three of us decided to climb .
-The guy was third on the ropeWe about half way up when the doctor told me that his friend was finishedHe wanted to go back and wasn’t interested in climbing any furtherThe doctor of course wanted to continue, but we couldn’t just leave the guy there or send him down alone. we decided to push him to Using several tactics we finally managed to cajole him up to the top.
-By then, the guy wasn’t interested in anything or anybodyHe didn’t look aroundHe didn’t take any pictures.
+The first day, the three of us decided to climb Karpathos Peak.
+The football-player guy was third on the rope.
+We climbed about half way up when the doctor told me that his friend was finished.
+He wanted to go back to camp and wasn’t interested in climbing any further.
+The doctor of course wanted to continue, but we couldn’t just leave the guy there or send him down alone.
+Instead we decided to push him to continue.
+Using several tactics we finally managed to cajole him up to the top.
+By then, the guy wasn’t interested in anything or anybody.
+He didn’t look around.
+He didn’t take any pictures.